Existing Program Evaluation (EPE) Application Reviews

 • For RCTs:

-• the clarity of the descriptions of the treatment and control groups (e.g., activities)
+• the clarity of the descriptions of the treatment and control groups (e.g., activities), and

 • the clarity of the description of how and when randomization will take place.